ReactiveHTML/rimmel/README.md

 ## "Lifecycle Events" are gone (you have streams)
-Component lifecycle events such as `onmount`, `beforeunmount`, present in most other imperative frameworks quickly become useless and redudant here.
+Component lifecycle events such as `onmount`, `beforeunmount`, present in most other imperative frameworks quickly become useless, redudant and discouraged here.
 Streams get connected and disconnected automatically for you and that happens to be what you normally do in your init/onmount function.
 Using streams instead makes your code immensely cleaner and more testable.

 Rimmel still has a `rml:onmount` event, but its use is only left as a last resort to integrate imperative, non-Rimmel components (some old jQuery plugins, etc?)